xmeatballx/eerik.dev/assets/markdown/nixos.md

-# My Nixos Laptop Setup
+# My NixOS Laptop Setup

 I like customizing things.
 So when the hard drive on my laptop died, wiping my Windows install that I had been running for 3 years and forcing me to start from scratch, I decided to do some research to find a platform where I could craft my ideal development machine.
 I found that in NixOS, a Linux distro that gives you a declarative way to manage all of your packages, services, users, and more.
 This also allows you to easily port your entire system to a new machine if necessary.
 This is less a tutorial and more a collection of snippets showcasing what can be done on a laptop with a declarative OS.